 In addition, you can conduct your own inspection if you like ort you can schedule a professional inspection.
 All users will be informed when this is possible.
 Last but not least, you can keep track online of your claim and see when it is resolved.

-USPS offers claims for lost or damaged packages like any other currier in the United States.
+You can submit a USPS missing mail or damaged packages request with USPS like any other currier in the United States.
 But, they do offer fewer features and the process is much simpler but there are some limitations.
 In general, you can claim lost packages that should be delivered within US territories or to other countries.